adswafford/American-Gut/md/beyond_bacteria_000017160.md

-In the Knight Lab, part of the Center for Microbiome Innovation at UC San Diego, we extracted DNA from your sample using the Earth Microbiome Project(EMP) standardized protocol that was recently published in the November 2017 edition of Nature [https://www.nature.com/articles/nature24621], and is available on the EMP website [http://www.earthmicrobiome.org/protocols-and-standards/dna-extraction-protocol/] for easy reference.
+In the Knight Lab, part of the Center for Microbiome Innovation at UC San Diego, we extracted DNA from your sample using the Earth Microbiome Project(EMP) standardized protocol that was recently published in the November 2017 edition of [Nature](https://www.nature.com/articles/nature24621), and is available on the [EMP website](http://www.earthmicrobiome.org/protocols-and-standards/dna-extraction-protocol/) for easy reference.
 The extracted metgenomic DNA was then prepared for sequencing using our state-of-the art shotgun library preparation and sequenced on a HiSeq4000.